ilkerinam/constant-rank-quadratic-twists/README.md

 # Quadratic Twists of Rank One via Frey’s Table and Waldspurger’s Theorem

-This repository contains the Magma code accompanying the paper:
+This repository contains Magma code accompanying the paper:

 **Quadratic Twists of Rank One via Frey’s Table and Waldspurger’s Theorem** Seungjae Lee and İlker İnam